Updated 16 September 2022

-Grant Thornton NI LLP wants to protect the privacy of our clients and all third parties whose data we process in the course of our professional engagements.
-In the conduct of providing our professional services to clients, we may need to collect and use personal data about their directors, shareholder, partners, trustees, clients or customers or their employees, agents or contractors, which we will hold as a controller under the UK Data Protection Acts.
+Grant Thornton Northern Ireland wants to protect the privacy of our clients and all third parties whose data we process in the course of our professional engagements.
+In the conduct of providing our professional services to clients, we may need to collect and use personal data about their directors, shareholders, partners, trustees, clients or customers or their employees, agents or contractors, which we will hold as a controller under the Data Protection Act 2018.

 Please read the following statement; it will help you to understand how we use your personal data.

 In this privacy statement “we”, “our”, and “us” refers to Grant Thornton Northern Ireland.
 Grant Thornton Northern Ireland is part of Grant Thornton Ireland and is one of several partnerships under Irish Law trading as Grant Thornton and the following legal entities: Grant Thornton (NI) LLP; Grant Thornton Financial & Taxation Consultants Limited; Grant Thornton Business Advisory Services Limited; Grant Thornton Corporate Finance Limited; Grant Thornton Consulting Limited; Grant Thornton Financial Counselling Limited; Grant Thornton Debt Solutions Limited; Grant Thornton Pensioner Trustees Limited; Grant Thornton Limited (Isle of Man) and Grant Thornton (Gibraltar) Limited.

 The type of personal data collected will depend on the nature of the engagement.
 In the course of carrying out our engagement for our client we may process personal data including your personal identification, name, address, email address, telephone numbers, roles and responsibilities, PPS numbers, details relating to contract of employment, salary information including credits and deductions, tax returns, bank account details, insurance details, invoices and company loan information.
 We may also process health information and family details if instructed to provide certain services to our client.